PrajyotiSuryawanshi/PrajyotiSuryawanshi/README.md

 - ✅ Masai School – Certified
 - ✅ Selenium WebDriver with Java
-- ✅ Cypress WebDriver with JavaScript
+- ✅ Cypress with JavaScript
 - ✅ API Testing with Postman
 - ✅ Performance Testing with JMeter